 The Active Front End can also be protected by a circuit-breaker.
-The recommended types of circuitbreakers are shown in Table 25.
-If a circuit-breaker from another manufacturer is used, it must be equivalent to the circuit-breakers shown.
-Further information on the circuit-breakers shown is available from the manufacturer.
-Circuit-breakers do not provide same level of protection as fuses, therefore, fuses are always recommended to be used.
+The recommended types of circuit-breakers are shown in the following tables.
+If a circuit-breaker from another manufacturer is used, it must be equivalent to the listed circuit-breakers.
+Further information on the listed circuit-breakers is available from the manufacturer.
+Circuit-breakers do not provide the same level of protection as fuses, therefore, fuses are always recommended to be used.
 A circuit-breaker can be used without a main contactor.
 In this case, the Active Front End unit controls the circuit-breaker instead of the contactor.
-The circuit-breakers shown are suitable for equipment rated at 380-500 V or 525-690 V.